Haiti races to rebuild schools destroyed by earthquake | ExBulletin

 “Promises have been made to us, but they have not yet been kept,” Eugene said.

+Offices at a school in the town of Camp Pierrin damaged in the earthquake, as seen on August 24, 2021 Richard Pierrin AFP

-“If we get the tents in time, we can be ready to start school on October 4, because we have been able to salvage the furniture,” he said.
+“If we get the tents in time, we can be ready to start school on October 4, because we’ve been able to salvage the furniture,” Eugene added.
 He insisted he was optimistic despite the prospect of having to teach on the school football field.

-Lassell, located far in the mountain range that stretches across the southern Haiti peninsula, was among the worst after the August 14 earthquake, leaving residents desperate.
+Lassell, located far in the mountain range that stretches across the southern Haiti peninsula, was among the worst after the August 14 earthquake, leaving residents in despair.

 “The building may be ready, but I personally don’t know how I’m going to get back to work,” said Prinus St. Jules, an elementary school principal whose home was destroyed in the earthquake.